ddnexus/pagy/docs/extras/standalone.md

 ==- Dummy `params` method

-The method is called by `pagy` to fetch the backend variables coming from the request, and expects a hash, so the dummy param method returns an empty hash avoiding an error.
+The method is called by `pagy` to fetch the backend options coming from the request, and expects a hash, so the dummy param method returns an empty hash avoiding an error.

 ===